 Learn more about the uses of AI in business.

 Image classifications enable brands to listen to visual content as well.
 By scanning through images, image classifiers can detect visual brand mentions.
 In analogy to Social Listening, this process is called visual listening.

 By analyzing both visual and text data, brands can now more accurately conduct social media analytics.
 For instance, by analyzing the geographic and demographic metadata of posts they can estimate their market share within different customer segments.

-Visual listening also allows brands to calculate the success of difficult to quantify marketing campaigns, such as sponsoring sports events.
-Take again adidas who is, for instance, sponsor of the FIFA World Cup.
+Visual listening also allows brands to calculate the success of difficult-to-quantify marketing campaigns, such as sponsoring sports events.
+Take again Adidas who is, for instance, a sponsor of the FIFA World Cup.
 Through visual listening, they can better estimate their increase in brand awareness through this specific campaign.

 Visual listening even contributes to brand protection.
 The technology can, for instance, detect fraudulent use of logos.

 Learn more about social media image classification here.

 #3 Facial recognition: Replacing the boarding pass at airports

 We already touched upon Apple's Face ID above but there are more applications that already enhance our daily lives, notably at modern airports.

 At airports, facial recognition has the potential to substitute the boarding pass.
 The technology recognizes passengers' faces and matches them with several databases to verify their identity and flight data.